 “We got more in-depth information in regards to signs of young people who might be struggling with their mental health,” Buell said.
 “We discussed how to approach the situation and attend to the young person’s needs during a crisis situation, along with barriers, judgement, and stigma.”

 “Coming from a mental health perspective is coming from a different lens than someone who does not have the training and experience,” Buell said.
-“It was really helpful for me to see other perspectives to be able to better help all who could be involved that might have the same training and experience as I do.”

 “I have had the privilege of working with Ann Duckless on tragic and non-tragic situations at LHS and her knowledge, support and guidance is beyond words,” Buell said.
 “I am looking forward to continuing to work with her to educate others on suicide prevention.”

-Buell hopes the training will eventually inform many “that not everyone shows typical signs of a mental health struggle.
-That someone’s mental health struggles will not always look the same and they have to handle it differently.”
-Along with Buell, students can also imagine a positive outcome from this educational opportunity.
+“Not everyone shows typical signs of a mental health struggle,” Buell said. “[People’s] mental health struggles will not always look the same, so they have to handle it differently.”

 “I hope our community becomes more understanding and compassionate,” Wrisley said.
 “I hope that people struggling [will] feel comfortable and safe to get the help they need.
 With that, I hope that people become more aware of the support and resources the community has.”